alered87/Graph-Regularization/README.md

 # Graph-Regularization
+In this repository you will find the essentials MATLAB scripts to simulating the algorithm proposed in the paper:
-MATLAB scripts for computing “On-line Learning On Temporal Manifolds”
+“On-line Learning On Temporal Manifolds”
 Authors: Marco Maggini, Alessandro Rossi (2016)

 Contacts: rossi111@unisi.it

 makeSystemMatrix.m : compute the matrices of the dynamical system